 There’s no doubt that product configuration gives you the edge.
 Retailers claim to be different to each other, in price range, product quality and ethics, but really, they are all results of the same idea - creating products customers love in order to make profit.
 For some customers though, buying the same old product that’s been made, seen and worn a thousand times isn’t enough - they want to stand out, in exactly the same way that brands do.

-If you look objectively at the retail marketplace online, the number of brands who offer product customisation is massively outnumbered by the amount that don’t.
+Look objectively at the retail marketplace online, and it won’t escape your notice that the number of brands who offer product customisation is massively outnumbered by the amount that don’t.
 Customers like to feel as if their favourite brand knows them and most importantly, cares about them.
 In recent years, online shopping has become our go-to, meaning that differentiating customer experience has become even more important.

 Users of big brand sites such as Spotify and Amazon benefit from product recommendations, showing that the companies take time to learn about their shopping habits and want them to continue as a loyal customer.
 They may not offer the chance to customise products - another popular configuration - but they stand out from other brands by personalising the experience.

-It’s not just outward-facing changes that customers want to see, they can usually sense how an organisation is doing by the way they operate.
+It’s not just outward-facing changes that customers want to see.
+Modern buyers today are looking for authenticity from brands.
+They want to buy from brands that give a damn about the health of the planet and give back to communities.
+Consumers can usually sense how an organisation is doing by their manner and the way they operate.
 If a brand is known to have a strong company culture and a good reputation for customer satisfaction, they’re more likely to succeed when implementing a configurator.
 However, if the way they operate is questionable and it doesn’t seem like employees are well-looked after, that’s going to impact how customers ultimately behave.

 Brand authenticity goes beyond ‘good intentions.’
 As Henry Ford put it, “You can't build a reputation on what you are going to do.”